aws-samples/generative-ai-sagemaker-cdk-demo/README.md

 After the text generation model endpoint stack is launched, complete the following steps:

 1. Go back to the web application and choose **Text Generation** in the navigation pane.
-2. The **Input Context** field is pre-populated with a conversation between a customer and an agent regarding an issue with the customers phone, but you can enter your own context if you’d like.
+2. The **Input Context** field is pre-populated with a conversation between a customer and an agent regarding an issue with the customers phone, but you can enter your own context if you'd like.

 ![streamlit-05](./images/streamlit-text-gen-01.png)